junguler/_image-manipulation/Primitive/README.md

 `-v` to see verbose log of what's happening

+more switches are available and you can find them on the original [repo page](https://github.com/fogleman/primitive)

 ## combo examples
 ```
 primitive -i cheetah.jpg -o c_0.jpg -n 1000 -m 0 -s 1280 -v